 Backyard Camping Doesn’t Require Much Planning

 Planning vacations as a family can sometimes be stressful especially if you aren’t a planner.
 While we had an amazing time vacationing in an RV it required planning.
 Thankfully backyard camping doesn’t really require any planning and you don’t need a travel agent or to be an expert researcher as there isn’t much to research.
+If you don’t have a backyard you can still camp in your living room as we’ve recently done.

 It’s the Perfect Introduction to Real Camping